-The relationship between stress and skin has been around since ancient times.
+The relationship between stress and skin has been recognized since ancient times.
 An article from Harvard Health Publications titled ‘Recognizing the mind-skin connection’ says “Communication through the skin is thought by many to be central to the development of feelings about the self and the world” (1).
 According to clinical psychologist and psychodermatology expert Dr. Ted A. Grossbart, Assistant Clinical Professor of Psychology at Harvard Medical School, skin conditions often have a related psychological problem that affects the response to medical treatment.

 And yet this mind-body relationship is not part of mainstream treatments of skin conditions, or even in aesthetic discussions with skin care professionals.
 The good news is there are a few physicians like Dr Grossbart mentioned above, and other practitioners for integrated medicine, naturopathy who include stress management into their treatment approaches.
 They are clearly leading the way towards a more holistic approach to ‘treating’ skin-health concerns addressing the triggers, causes, not just the symptoms.

 One of the most prevalent skin conditions, eczema, was recently proved to be an autoimmune diseases by a study published in 2015 in the Journal of Allergy and Clinical Immunology (2).